artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 Donate link: http://www.artprojectgroup.es/tienda/donacion
 Tags: Art Project Group, APG, Plugins, WooCommerce, e-Commerce, Commerce, Shop, Virtual shop, Shipping, Weight, Dimensions, ZIP, Postcode, State, Country, Tax, Shipping classes
 Requires at least: 3.8
-Tested up to: 4.5
+Tested up to: 4.5.2
-Stable tag: 1.9.0.6
+Stable tag: 1.9.1
 WC requires at least: 2.1
 WC tested up to: 2.5.5
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Añade a WooCommerce el cálculo de los gastos de envío según el peso, dimensiones y el código postal, provincia (estado) y/o país del cliente.
+Add to WooCommerce shipping costs calculating based on weight, size and post code, state (province) and/or customer’s country.

 == Description ==
 [*Español*](http://wordpress.org/plugins/woocommerce-apg-weight-and-postcodestatecountry-shipping/) - [*English*](http://goo.gl/6w4bWL) - [*Italiano*](http://goo.gl/4FVXUr) - [*Français*](http://goo.gl/2faaIA) - [*Deutsch*](http://goo.gl/Ih21KD)

-**IMPORTANTE: *WooCommerce - APG Weight and Postcode/State/Country Shipping* requiere WooCommerce 2.1.0 o superior.**
+** IMPORTANT: *WooCommerce - APG Weight and Postcode/State/Country Shipping* required WooCommerce 2.1.0 or higher.**

-**WooCommerce - APG Weight and Postcode/State/Country Shipping** añade a tu tienda WooCommerce la posibilidad de calcular los gastos de envío basándose en el peso y en el código postal, provincia (estado) y/o país de la dirección de envío.
+**WooCommerce - APG Weight and Postcode/State/Country Shipping** add to your WooCommerce store the ability to calculate shipping costs based on weight and postcode, state (province) and/or country address shipping.

-= Características =
+= Features =
-* Puedes añadir un coste fijo de embalaje y/o manipulación por envío.
+* You can add a fixed cost of packing and/or handling per shipping.
-* Puedes añadir, además del coste de embalaje, un coste fijo adicional en forma de cantidad o porcentaje.
+* You can add, also cost of packing, an additional fixed cost as amount or percentage.
-* Puedes crear un número ilimitado de grupos, tanto para los códigos postales, como para las provincias (estados), como para los países.
+* You can create an unlimited number of groups, both for post codes, for states (province) and countries.
-* Puedes crear un número ilimitado de tarifas.
+* You can create an unlimited number of rates.
-* Puedes crear las tarifas con un peso y/o dimensiones máximos.
+* You can create rates with maximum weight and/or dimensions.
-* Puedes elegir si aceptar excesos de peso o dimensiones.
+* You can choose accept or not weight or dimensions excess.
-* Puedes aplicar un tipo de IVA diferente a cada grupo creado.
+* You can apply a different tax by group.
-* Puedes vincular el envío con una, varias o todas las clases de envío del sistema.
+* You can link shipping with one, several or all shipping classes.
-* Puedes vincular el envío con una o varias pasarelas de pago específicas.
+* You can link shipping with one or more specific gateways.
-* Puedes asignar grupos de código postal/provincia (estado) donde no atender los pedidos.
+* You can assign postcode/state (province) groups where they don’t meet orders.
-* Puedes crear un número ilimitado de empresas de transporte para utilizar este sistema de cálculo.
+* You can create an unlimited number of shipping companies.
-* Los países configurados en los grupos de países se añadirán automáticamente, si así lo deseas, al campo *Países específicos* en la pestaña *Opciones generales*.
-Disponible sólo si está configurada como *Países específicos* la opción *Países permitidos*.
+* Countries configured in groups of countries will automatically be added, if desired, to *Specific countries* field on *General Options* tab.
+Available only if *Allowed countries* option are configured as *Specific countries*.
-* Puedes crear un grupo global que soporte todos los países no incluidos en los grupos de país que crees.
-Disponible sólo si están configurada como *Todos los países* la opción *Países permitidos* de la pestaña *Opciones generales*.
+* You can create a global group that supports all countries not included in the country groups than you have set up.
+Available only if *Allowed countries* option are configured as *All countries* on * General Options* tab.
-* Puedes ocultar el coste del envío en caso de que disponible [**WooCommerce - APG Free Postcode/State/Country Shipping**](http://wordpress.org/plugins/woocommerce-apg-free-postcodestatecountry-shipping/).
-Disponible sólo si el plugin está instalado y activado.
+* You can hide shipping cost if [**WooCommerce - APG Free Postcode/State/Country Shipping**](http://wordpress.org/plugins/woocommerce-apg-free-postcodestatecountry-shipping/) is available.
+Available only if the plugin is installed and activated.

-= Traducciones =
+= Translations =
 * Español ([**Art Project Group**](http://www.artprojectgroup.es/)).
 * English ([**Art Project Group**](http://www.artprojectgroup.es/)).
 * Français ([**Guillaume**](http://guillaume-thibord.com/)).